FrostyX/infra-docs/dns.rst

 Editing the domain(s)
 =====================

-We have one domain which needs to be able to change on demand for proxy rotation/removal - that's fedoraproject.org.
+We have three domains which needs to be able to change on demand for proxy rotation/removal:
+  fedoraproject.org.
+  getfedora.org.
+  cloud.fedoraproject.org.

 The other domains are edited only when we add/subtract a host or move it to a new ip.
 Not much else.

-If you need to edit a domain that is NOT fedoraproject.org:
+If you need to edit a domain that is NOT In the above list:

 - change to the 'master' subdir, edit the domain as usual (remember to  update the serial), save it.

-If you need to edit fedoraproject.org:
+If you need to edit one of the domains in the above list:
+(replace fedoraproject.org with the domain from above)

 - if you need to add/change a host in fedoraproject.org that is not '@' or 'wildcard' then: